OpenNebula/docs/source/administration/references/oned_conf.rst

 Restricted Attributes Configuration
 ===================================

-Users outside the oneadmin group won't be able to instantiate templates created by users outside the ''onadmin'' group that includes the attributes restricted by:
+Users outside the oneadmin group won't be able to instantiate templates created by users outside the ''oneadmin'' group that include the attributes restricted by:

--  **VM\_RESTRICTED\_ATTR**: Virtual Machine attribute to be restricted for users outside the ''onadmin'' group
+-  **VM\_RESTRICTED\_ATTR**: Virtual Machine attribute to be restricted for users outside the ''oneadmin'' group
--  **IMAGE\_RESTRICTED\_ATTR**: Image attribute to be restricted for users outside the ''onadmin'' group
+-  **IMAGE\_RESTRICTED\_ATTR**: Image attribute to be restricted for users outside the ''oneadmin'' group
+-  **VNET\_RESTRICTED\_ATTR**: Virtual Network attribute to be restricted for users outside the ''oneadmin'' group

-If the VM template has been created by admins in the ''onadmin'' group, then users outside the ''onadmin'' group **can** instantiate this templates.
+If the VM template has been created by admins in the ''oneadmin'' group, then users outside the ''oneadmin'' group **can** instantiate these templates.

 Sample configuration: